 Difficulty with doing their previous work may also have the potential to cause financial difficulties for some patients with manual labor jobs.
 They may need to find another line of work or reduce working hours.
 In many countries, there are social support systems in place to help affected individuals to cope financially.

-Depending on the severity of osteoarthritis, patients may have regular or as-needed medications to manage the pain associated with the condition.
+severity of osteoarthritis, patients may have regular or as-needed medications to manage the pain associated with the condition.
 It is important for patients to be clear about how they should take their medications so that they are more likely to be adherent to the management plan.

 Osteoarthritis is a chronic condition.
 For this reason, patients with the condition will usually need to see a health professional on a regular basis to keep track of the condition.
 Changes to the management plan may need to be made based on the most recent symptoms.
 This should continually be reviewed to provide the best care.